Final Salary Pension Transfer Advice

 You should look to speak with a financial adviser for the best possible advice on whether transferring or remaining in the scheme is the correct decision for you.

-Generally speaking, the default decision is that remaining in the scheme is most appropriate for them.
+Generally speaking, the default decision is that remaining in the scheme is most appropriate.

 Under current rules, if you die before you’re 75, your pot will be passed on tax-free.
 If you’re over 75, it can be passed on as a lump sum that may be subject to tax at the heirs’ personal income tax rate.